 Intensive and extensive properties are the two classes of physical properties of matter.
 A physical property, in turn, is one which can be observed and measured without changing the chemical composition of the sample.
 Physical chemist and physicist Richard C. Tolman coined the terms “intensive” and “extensive” in 1917.
 Here is an explanation of what intensive and extensive properties are, examples of each type, and how to tell them apart.

-Extensive and extensive properties are the two types of physical properties of matter.
+Extensive and intensive properties are the two types of physical properties of matter.

 Intensive properties do not depend on the amount of matter in a substance.
 Examples include state of matter, temperature, and density.

 Extensive properties depend on the amount of matter in a sample.
 Examples include mass, length, and volume.

 Intensive properties are also called bulk properties of intensive quantities.
 They do not depend on the amount of matter.
 These physical properties are used for sample identification because they are the same under different conditions and for all sample sizes.
 Examples of intensive properties include:

 - Boiling point

 - State of matter

 Extensive properties are physical properties that do depend on the amount of matter in a sample.
 They are also known as extensive quantities.
 These properties are additive for subsystems.
 While extensive properties aren’t useful for sample identification, they are great for describing it.
 Examples of extensive properties include: